 The UCL Centre for Holocaust Education has conducted the world's first large-scale research study investigating what young people know about the Holocaust.

 Space to Study

 The Pears Scholarship initiative is providing skills and training to equip the next generation of public health leaders in Africa.

 We build close relationships with our partners and provide more than financial support.

-We offer a mixture of technical skills training and more reflective workshops focusing on teamwork, leadership and problem-solving.
-The reflective seminars we offer include Managing unsolvable problems using Polarity Management; Building effective teams using Belbin and Building stronger teams using MBTI.
-The skills training takes the form of workshops, small-group coaching and one-to-one advice surgeries on areas such as finance, HR and delivering effective presentations.
-We also run an annual Action Learning Set for CEOs and senior leaders of small to medium charities.
+The programme is a mixture of technical skills training and more reflective workshops focusing on teamwork, leadership and problem-solving.
+The reflective seminars we offer include Polarity Management: Managing unsolvable problems; Building effective teams using Belbin and Building stronger teams using MBTI.
+The skills training takes the form of workshops on areas such as finance and HR as well as shorter lunchtime briefings.
+These are led by expert presenters who have been briefed on the needs to Pears grantees.
+We also run an annual Action Learning Set for Pears partners.